morganwalkup/oval-exe/README.md

 3. Video capture freezes OVAL for 3-5 seconds when first selected.
 After this, OVAL performs normally.

 # OVAL Quickstart Guide
-To get started with OVAL, check out [this video tutorial](https://www.youtube.com/watch?v=K0S71ocsaM0)
+For a video introduction to OVAL, check out [this tutorial](https://www.youtube.com/watch?v=K0S71ocsaM0)

 ## Compatible File Types
 OVAL can be used to view .obj, .stl, .dae, and .fbx files.

 # Using OVAL
 Welcome to OVAL!
 The following guide will assist you with any functionality that OVAL currently has.
-If you find something that isn’t covered or that is confusing in this guide, feel free to leave a revision suggestion in the comments and it will be considered.
+If you find something that isn’t covered or that is confusing in this guide, please leave a revision suggestion in the comments.

+## LEAP Motion Controls

-## Maneuvering through OVAL menus
+### Maneuvering through OVAL menus
 Using OVAL may feel unnatural for the first few minutes, but the hand gestures quickly become intuitive.
 This section of the guide will cover all gestures needed to utilize OVAL’s many functions.

 ### Use your hands